 Governments are partnering with tourism developers to open up our national parks through private developments to showcase our tourism assets and increase tourism, generate revenue, and provide employment.
 The commercial tourism developments range from small huts to large accommodation complexes with a focus on high-end, multi-day walks.
-Conservationists, however, call for an end to such leases on publicly owned land and for tourism development to remain outside of the national parks, with visitors still able to access the parks.
+Conservationists and some professional tour guides, however, call for an end to such leases on publicly owned land and for tourism development to remain outside of the national parks, with visitors still able to access the parks.
 National Parks in Queensland constitute just 8.24% of the land area and are unlikely to meet the international standard of 17% until 2030.

 National parks are areas of high conservation value and their primary purpose of them is to protect Australian wildlife and native flora.
 Visiting national parks is an activity that many enjoy for a range of reasons and visits with minimum impact are encouraged.
 The saying ‘leave only footprints and take only photographs’ sums up this viewpoint.
 From the beginning of national parks in Australia professional guides have been taking visitors into the parks, however, over recent years there has been a trend to encourage commercial development, especially accommodation, within the parks.

 Commercial development within National Park is often controversial and this Forum will present a variety of perspectives of those who enjoy our national parks, those who work in this area and the Government policies.
 Gecko’s position is a preference for commercial development for tourism to occur outside of national park boundaries.
 The clients of such businesses are facilitated to access the national park in the same way as the general public, though with professional guides providing information and interpretation.

 Some other matters raised on this topic are summarised here:-